mapeditor/tiled/README.md

 -------------------------------------------------------------------------------

 Tiled was originally written in Java.
-In 2008, work began to develop a faster, better looking, and easier-to-use version of Tiled based on the QT framework.
+In 2008, work began to develop a faster, better looking, and easier-to-use version of Tiled based on the Qt framework.
-This decision was made as the QT framework has a greater feature set than is offered by the standard Java libraries.
+This decision was made as the Qt framework has a greater feature set than is offered by the standard Java libraries.